ksboo/Radiology_App_Flutter/README.md

 2. Follow the installation instructions provided for your operating system.

 3. During the installation process, set up a username and password for your MySQL database.
 Make a note of these credentials as you'll need them later.

+4. Create the database referring to the MySQL_Queries file in the repository.

 ### MongoDB Installation: